andreasvirkus/cottage/src/pages/index.md

 [e-mail](mailto:write@andreasvirkus.me 'Shoot me an e-mail!').

-I sometimes also write short posts about small development techniques or explanations of short snippets that I often find useful.
+I sometimes also write short posts about small development techniques or explanations of short snippets that I may have found useful.
 You can read about them in [/thoughts](/thoughts/).